ccyang8792/ccyang8792.github.io/Data_Modeling/dm.md

 **Key Takeaways:**
 I remember this was the first class where we really began diving into data.
 It taught us the foundational concepts we needed to understand datasets before starting to query them.
 I learned about different types of data storage, such as data lakes, data marts, and data warehouses, as well as the differences between OLTP and OLAP systems.
 We also explored entity-relationship diagrams (ERDs) and the key components of an entity, including primary keys for unique identification, foreign keys for establishing relationships between tables, and additional attributes that describe each entity.
 In addition, we covered cardinality in ERDs, such as one-to-one and one-to-many relationships.
 Overall, this class served as the foundation for understanding how data is structured, stored, and connected for effective analysis.

-Below is our final project of this class which required us to
+Below is our final project of this class which required us to...need instruction from Nathan

 [Dimensional Modeling Excel](https://docs.google.com/spreadsheets/d/16e0RxytJkYLOKedpLpzoPfj0qeSbwQHn/edit?usp=sharing&ouid=113167622765993232875&rtpof=true&sd=true) [Download File](http://github.com/ccyang8792/ccyang8792.github.io/blob/main/Data_Modeling/FactMatrixDimensionalLab.xlsx)
 [Dimensional Modeling Reflection](https://drive.google.com/file/d/10M57VeUg251EN6ZSgHWfO_EPyWlz7WvW/view?usp=sharing) [Download File](https://github.com/ccyang8792/ccyang8792.github.io/blob/main/Data_Modeling/Relational%20Modeling%20Lab%20Answer%20Sheet.docx.pdf)